Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 If you don't follow this, ~~I'll tear out your liver~~ the mod will throw a bunch of errors and I will laugh at you for not reading the description.
 You'll also miss out on the 2 times I aligned something involving the other plugins' parts.
 > [!NOTE]
-> To AML users: Due to (what I believe to be) limitations with AML, load order can be inconsistent and throw errors.
-Trying to find a workaround at the moment.
+> To AML users: Versions prior to `aml-25.05.04` have issues with following these load order rules.
+Make sure you have updated AML!

 # ***Notices youw pawts*** (Parts I added)